 Iran stampede ‘kills dozens’ as huge crowds attend funeral for slain general

-Iranian state television says 35 people have been killed and 48 others injured in a stampede that erupted during the final stage of funeral processions for late General Qassem Soleimani, who was killed in a US strike in Iraq last week.
+Iranian media say at least 40 people have been killed and scores more injured in a stampede that erupted during the final stage of funeral processions for late General Qassem Soleimani, who was killed in a US strike in Iraq last week.

 Subscribe to France 24 now: